Explore UAB

 • To prepare trainees for any future practice environment, including academic positions or private practice.

-• To foster an atmosphere of equity, diversity, and inclusion that embraces every member of the team and provides an environment conducive for learning, personal growth and professional development.
+• To foster an atmosphere that embraces every member of the team and provides an environment conducive for learning, personal growth and professional development.

 • To foster an atmosphere of learning that promotes critical thinking, collaboration and discussion by providing a collegial, multidisciplinary environment.